 When writing your technical content, you need to have a clear idea of who your users are to be able to write effective content.
 You need to know their age, location, job status and more.
 Successful documentation relies on a deep knowledge of users, without which your technical writing will be worse than useless.

-You need to get to know your users as deeply as possible in order to tailor your documentation to their needs.
+You need to get to know your users as deeply as possible to tailor your documentation to their needs.
 Technical writers should be the user advocates in the organization, and provide them with a voice within the product.

 Solution: Conduct user interviews to find out more about your customers.
 Collaborate with the marketing team to share in their user personas and use them as a baseline for your technical documentation.
 Work closely with customer support to get an idea of the questions that users are really asking, and tailor your documentation to reflect the most common user queries.